TheArturthur/CoppermindScraper/Cosmere/Telsin.md

 Telsin and Wax were not close; they were practically strangers.
 Over the course of twenty years with very little contact between them, they both fell prey to laxity in their attempts to stay in touch.

 ### The Set
-[[Edwarn\|Edwarn]] claims that she recruited him into the Set.
+As a young adult, while she was mingling among the influential and powerful of Elendel, she discovered the Set.
+She joined the Set, recruiting her uncle Edwarn Ladrian to ensure she’d have the funds necessary for her prospects.
+Upon making contact with Trell, Telsin rapidly rose through the Set’s ranks.
 When Edwarn faked his own death in the carriage accident, he faked hers as well.
 Initially, she pretended to be a captive of the Set as a means to control her brother.
 When Wax confronts Edwarn, Edwarn tells Wax that if he kills him, "your sister is as good as dead."
 Wax promises to address her kidnapping after dealing with [[Bleeder\|Bleeder]].